saritasa-nest/django-import-export-extensions/docs/extensions.rst

 Extensions
 ==========

-This package is simply an extension of the original ``django-import-export``, so if you want to know more about the import/export process and advanced resource utilization, you should refer to `the official django-import-export documentation <https://django-import-export.readthedocs.io/en/latest/index.html>`_.
+This package is an extension of the original ``django-import-export``, so for more information on the import/export process and advanced resource usage, refer `the official django-import-export documentation <https://django-import-export.readthedocs.io/en/latest/index.html>`_.

-This section describes the features that are added by this package.
+The following section describes the features added by this package.

 --------------------------
 ImportJob/ExportJob models
 --------------------------

-The ``django-import-export-extensions`` provides ``ImportJob`` and ``ExportJob`` models to store all the information about the import/export process.
-In addition, these models participate in the background import/export process.
+``django-import-export-extensions`` provides the ``ImportJob`` and ``ExportJob`` models to store all information related to the import/export process.
+Additionally, these models are involved in the background import/export tasks.

-Job models are already registered in Django Admin and have custom forms that allow to show all current job information including import/export status.
+The job models are already registered in Django Admin and come with custom forms that display all relevant job information, including the current import/export status.

 .. figure:: _static/images/import-job-admin.png

   Example of custom form for ImportJob details in Django Admin

 ``ImportJob``/``ExportJob`` models contain useful properties and methods for managing the import/export process.
 To learn more, see the :ref:`Models API documentation<Models>`.